COVID-19 - Resources

 Get help using online education platforms

-- Schools can apply for government-funded support through The Key for School Leaders to get set up on one of two free-to-use digital education platforms: G Suite for Education or Office 365 Education.
+- Government-funded access to one of two free-to-use digital education platforms: Google for Education or Microsoft Office 365 Education.
+Schools can apply through The Key for School Leaders.
 The Key also provides feature comparison and case studies on how schools are making the most of these platforms.

 Online resources for parents and teachers